Skip to main content

 Introduction

-The interaction with the governance system smartcontract is done through correctly formatted transactions to submit actions and through the usage of the vm-query REST API calls for reading the proposal(s) status.
+The interaction with the governance system smart contract is done through correctly formatted transactions to submit actions and through the usage of the vm-query REST API calls for reading the proposal(s) status.

 Creating a proposal